Most of us would agree that a clean home is a more pleasant — and healthier — place to live than one with dirt, mold and funky smells.

 For dry sweeper pads, substitute microfiber cloths from the dollar store.
-Secure them with rubber bands, or with clothespins holding the ends of the cloth together on top of the sweeper head.
+Secure them on a dry Swiffer sweeper with rubber bands, or with clothespins holding the ends of the cloth together on top of the sweeper head.

-Once the floor’s been swept, get out the Swiffer and attach DIY replacements made from worn-out washcloths or pieces cut from old towels.
-You’ll need to cut an X in the fabric near the spray head, so that it can do its job.
+Once the floor has been swept, attach DIY replacements for the wet pads to the Swiffer WetJet that you’ve filled with DIY cleaning solution.
+You can make the pads for the wet work from worn washcloths or pieces cut from old towels.
+You’ll need to cut an “X” in the fabric near the spray head so that it can do its job.

-Cost: Microfiber cloths are 50 cents to $1 each; worn-out washcloths or towels don’t cost you anything, really.
+Cost: Microfiber cloths are 50 cents to $1 each; worn washcloths or towels don’t cost you anything.

 3. Dishwasher or washing-machine cleaner

 Does your dishwasher seem a little sniffy?
 If so, it’s because bits of food, grease and soap can build up inside the appliance and provide a place for bacteria to grab hold.
 As they grow, so does the unpleasant smell.

 There are two ways to deal with this: